fsfe/reuse-docs/spec.md

 ## Order of precedence

-Copyright and Licensing Information is considered according to the following order of precedence:

-1. Information defined in the `.license` file.
-2. Information defined in the Commentable File.
-3. Information defined in `.reuse/dep5`.

-There is no merging of information from different sources.
-Only the source with the highest precedence is considered.
+If a Commentable File contains Copyright and Licensing Information but also has an adjacent `.license` file, then the Copyright and Licensing Information defined in the `.license` file takes precedence, and the Commentable File's contents are ignored.

+Copyright and Licensing Information defined in `.reuse/dep5` is aggregated with the Copyright and Licensing Information found in the Covered Files or in their adjacent `.license` files.
+For clarity, this means that if the SPDX License Expressions in a file's comment header and in the section for that file in `.reuse/dep5` do not agree with each other, then both SPDX License Expressions will apply to the file.

 ## Format of Copyright Notices